pulkitprakash/csv-to-json-parser/README.md

 1.  **Navigate to the Script Directory**:
 Open a terminal or command prompt and navigate to the directory containing the python script.

+2. **Update input csv file name in code**:
+Change the input file name on line 71 in script.py to reflect the name of your input file name.

 2.  **Run the Script**:
 ```bash
 python script.py